release-engineering/pom-manipulation-ext/guide/plugin-manip.md

     mvn install -DpluginManagement=org.jboss:jboss-parent:10

-This will inject all `<pluginManagement/>` versions and configuration from the remote POM into the local POM.
+This will inject all `<pluginManagement/>` versions, executions and configuration from the remote POM into the local POM.
 As with [dependency management](dep-manip.html), multiple remote plugin management POMs can be specified on the command line using a comma separated list of GAVs.
 The first POM specified will be given the highest priority if conflicts occur.

     mvn install -DpluginManagement=org.company:pluginMgrA:1.0,org.company:pluginMgrB:2.0